N0tA1dan/N0tA1dan/README.md

 ---
 ### root:~# whoami | About Me

-- My name is Aidan and I'm a self taught 17 year old programmer from California.
+- My name is Aidan and I'm a self taught 18 year old programmer from California.

+- Currently studying Computer Science and Engineering
+-
 - I am familiar multiple languages such as C, C++, python, ect...

 - I like reverse engineering mobile apps, encryption algorithms, and programming.